Compound Nouns For Intermediate learners

 Verb + Noun

 This is the most common process for making compound nouns in Spanish.
-These compound nouns are formed by combining a verb in the third-person singular present tense form with a noun in plural form that usually functions as its object.
+These compound nouns are formed by combining a verb in the third-person singular present tense form with a noun in plural form that.
+The noun is usually the object of the verb.
 The two words are always used as one, without any space in between.
 The gender of this group of nouns is always masculine and the plural form is the same as the singular, with only the article reflecting the number.
 For example:

 Example